 I found this recipe in a 1987 fundraiser cookbook from St. Paul Lutheran Church in Omaha, Nebraska.
-The recipe was contributed by a single woman in her mid-30s who, as of this writing, is recently retired and still living.
+The recipe’s author was, at the time, a single woman in her mid-30s.
+As of this writing, she is recently retired and still living.
 While her mother is well-represented in most chapters in the cookbook, Chicken Cutlets with a Swiss Cheese Crust appears to be this woman’s only contribution.
 Judging from this one recipe, she is not her mother’s daughter.
 Her mother cooks with a traditional mid-century style: stews with rich gravies, casseroles made from canned soup.
 That sort of thing.
 The daughter’s Chicken Cutlets recipe is more like a mid-80s Good Housekeeping recipe: not particularly innovative or avant garde, but certainly a step removed from casseroles.

-The recipe as written is supposed to serve four, but ended up making a heroic amount of food.
+The original recipe says “four servings”, but makes a heroic amount of food.
 I chalk this up, in part, to the gargantuan chicken breasts that populate twenty-first century meat departments.
-I intentionally chose the smallest breasts I could find and still ended up creating way-too-big portions for my family, and we’re not exactly dainty eaters.
-Most folks might consider slicing the chicken into two thin breast pieces before pounding flat, or simply cutting the cooked cutlets in half before serving.
+I intentionally chose the smallest breasts I could find and still ended up creating way-too-big portions for my family.
+And we’re not exactly dainty eaters.
+A proper portion might be half of one of these monster chicken breasts.
+Consider slicing the chicken into two thin breast pieces before pounding flat, or simply cutting the cooked cutlets in half before serving.
 A 6 ounce piece of chicken breast should be sufficient for a single serving.
-Be forewarned also that the cutlets will need to be fried in batches, which dramatically alters the time in the kitchen if you’re cooking for a large crew.
-Each batch takes 8-10 minutes to cook, and the cutlets I ended up with were so big my cast iron skillet could only fit one at a time.

 - ¼ cup rice flour